-Simulate a Node Using Logistic Regression
+Simulate a Node Using (Mixed) Logistic Regression

 node_binomial.Rd

 Data from the parents is used to generate the node using logistic regression by predicting the covariate specific probability of 1 and sampling from a Bernoulli distribution accordingly.
+Allows inclusion of arbitrary random effects and slopes.

 Usage